-In preventing invasion of termites and handling a termite invasion, it is important to note their biology and behavioral patterns.
+In preventing an invasion of termites or handling a termite invasion, it is important to note their biology and behavioral patterns.
 Like every pest, termites have features that enable them to adapt to changing conditions and environments.
-Some of them are highlighted below.
+Some of them are highlighted below:

 Termites feed on wood

-This is a fact that cannot be overemphasized.
-The fact that termites feed on wood make them of very high economic importance.
+This is a matter that cannot be overemphasized.
+The fact that termites feed on wood makes them of very high economic importance.
 They destroy the construct integrity of residential and commercial buildings and other wooden structures.
-The damage caused by termites in the U.S. runs into billions of dollars yearly.
-In feeding on wood, termites create tunnels and destroy the essential component of wood.
+Termite infestation in the U.S. results in billions of dollars in damage yearly.
+When feeding on wood, they create tunnels and destroy the essential component of wood.

 There are different types of termites

-In the U.S., there are over 45 types of termites.
-The most common types, however, are the drywood, subterranean, and damp wood termites.
-For each type of termites, there are specific methods of control.
-For example, the subterranean termites live in the soil, and their control is heavily focused on identifying their tunnels and killing them as they nest in the soil.
-For drywood and damp wood termites, the control and prevention methods are aimed at destroying termites in wooden structures since they breed and live in woods.
+There are over 45 types of termites in the U.S. The most common types are drywood, subterranean, and damp wood termites.
+For each type of termite, there are specific methods of control.
+The subterranean termites live in soil, and their control is heavily focused on identifying their tunnels and killing them as they nest in the soil.
+For drywood and damp wood termites, the control and prevention methods are aimed at destroying termites in wooden structures, since they breed and live in woods.
 Local termite control companies are usually familiar with the types of termites in a specific area.

 Termites can tunnel through the soil

-To access food sources, termites make tunnels through the soil.
-This is a major reason why proper storage and disposal of dead wood around homes is emphasized in termites prevention.
-Termites can tunnel underground through short distances to reach food sources which is primarily wood.
-Stumps of dead wood and other debris should thus be stored in locations far from home and buildings.
+Termites create tunnels through soil, in short distances, to access food sources.
+This is a major reason why proper storage and disposal of dead wood around your home is emphasized in termite prevention.
+Stumps of dead wood and other debris should be stored in locations far from home and buildings.
 This also applies to firewood storage.

 Termites are not easily identified

 Also, termites can be mistaken for ants, and this makes their identification difficult.
-The similarity of ants and termites is evident their body structures.
-However, the front wings are ants are longer than the hind wings.
-For termites, the front and hind wings are roughly equal in size.
-The antennae of ants and termites is also a differentiating feature – antennae of ants are bent while the antennae of termites are termites are straight.
+The similarity of ants and termites is evident in their body structures, because the front wings on ants are longer than the hind wings, while the front and hind wings are roughly equal in size for termites.
+The antennae of ants and termites is also a differentiating feature.
+The antennae of ants are bent, while the antennae of termites are termites are straight.

-Large-scale termite control involves the services of experienced termite exterminators.
-However, simple practices can reduce the likelihood of termite invasion and prevent reinvasion after eradication.
-The biology and behavioral patterns we have highlighted should be considered in industrial and residential termite control.
+Large-scale termite control requires the services of experienced termite exterminators.
+However, simple practices can reduce the likelihood of termite invasion and prevent re-invasion after eradication.
+The biology and behavioral patterns highlighted should be considered in industrial and residential termite control.